Caspar Wever

 Caspar Willis Wever (1786 – February 7, 1861), also spelled Casper W. Wever, was an American construction superintendent and surveyor associated with early United States internal improvements.
-He supervised National Road construction west of the Ohio River between Bridgeport and Zanesville (1825–1829) and later oversaw early works on the Baltimore and Ohio Railroad (B&O), including the Carrollton Viaduct and early main-line structures.
+He supervised National Road construction west of the Ohio River between Bridgeport and Zanesville (1825–1829) and later served as superintendent of construction on the Baltimore and Ohio Railroad (B&O), where he directed early works including the Carrollton Viaduct and other main-line structures.
+In that role, he represented an early form of construction-based engineering authority, emphasizing contractor management, field supervision in contrast to the survey and design-oriented approach of the railroad’s Board of Engineers.
 He helped promote the industrial village of Weverton, Maryland, and served one term in the Maryland House of Delegates in 1821.

 Early life and family

-Wever was born in 1786 in Lancaster County, Pennsylvania, to Adam Wever (1752–1845) and Catherine Dietz; by the 1810s he was living in Washington County, Maryland.
+Wever was born in 1786 in Lancaster County, Pennsylvania, to Adam Wever (1752–1845) and Catherine Dietz; by the 1810s, he was living in Washington County, Maryland.
 He married Jane Catharine Dunlop (1792–1859) in 1812, and they had nine children.
-He represented Washington County in the Maryland House of Delegates for one one-year term in 1821.
+He represented Washington County in the Maryland House of Delegates for a one-year term in 1821.

 Maryland politics

 Wever was appointed a justice of the peace in Washington County in 1821.
-He attended internal-improvement meetings in 1823 and 1826 advocating a Potomac canal.
+He attended internal-improvement meetings in 1823 and 1826, advocating a Potomac canal, reflecting his early involvement in regional infrastructure promotion.